EXECUTIVE POSITIONS

 - Maintain strong communication and build relationships with the college dean and/or associate deans, department chairs, and faculty to advocate for student needs.

 - Assess and maintain an archive of the constituents’ opinions, needs, desires, as well as the college’s goals and challenges for the year.
-This report should be presented along with the State of Affairs report.

 - Attend outreach events to publicize Senator programs and gather feedback from students on academic issues